 That’s what makes Thursday’s hearing relevant not just to travelers, but all Americans.
 Unless border agents are required to get a warrant for device searches, the border exception will be both a window into private lives of Americans and a means of stifling dissent – from travelers crossing a border to those sitting at home.

-Daniela Nogueira is a legal fellow at the Knight First Amendment Institute.
+Daniela Nogueira was a 2018-2019 Legal Fellow at the Knight First Amendment Institute.